w28ahmad/mula-backend/README.md

   - Add aws bucket to store diagrams
   - ~~Display questions from json (edit/verify ability)~~
   - Clean up the code, modularize the code.
 For easier maintainability
+  - Create an option to delete a question
+  - Add a Id field to JSON
+  - Save item to sql as well as JSON

 This will be need to done through the existing code since it does not make sense create another repository.